Home page

 Brief Biography

 Maya Nicolas is an assistant professor at the Institute of Global Health and Human Ecology (IGGHE) and the director of the Scientific Thinking course in the Core Curriculum at The American University in Cairo (AUC).
 Nicolas holds a PhD in biomedical sciences with a specialization in molecular and developmental genetics from KU Leuven, Belgium.
-During her PhD, Nicolas aimed to characterize the molecular function of a protein highly related to Alzheimer's disease named Amyloid Precursor Protein (APP) in the nervous system.
-She used the fruit fly Drosophila melanogaster as a model organism to study the cellular basis of APP in vivo.
-In the course of her research, she identified and characterized novel genes that are important for axonal outgrowth during development and in axonal regeneration post-traumatic brain injury in the fly brain.
+During her PhD, Nicolas aimed to characterize the molecular function of the Amyloid Precursor Protein (APP), a protein related to Alzheimer's disease.
+In the course of her research, she also identified novel genes important for axonal outgrowth during development and in axonal regeneration post-traumatic brain injury in the fly brain.

-Nicolas augmented her academic pursuits with commercial success by moving to the pharmaceutical industry to pursue her passion, communicating science from the lab to the general audience.
+Nicolas augmented her academic pursuits with commercial experience by moving to the pharmaceutical industry.
 She started as a medical science liaison and then a medical manager at GlaxoSmithKline (GSK) in the United Arab Emirates.
-In her roles, she critically appraised clinical papers with top experts and conducted trainings to healthcare professionals about diseases and the science behind the medications.
-She was also the speaker as a GSK's expert at many meetings and symposia across the Gulf Cooperation Council (GCC).
+In her roles, she critically appraised clinical papers and conducted trainings to healthcare professionals about diseases and the science behind the medications.

 Research Interest